020 88309782

 8. Is this floor from the same wood?

-Or in the other words why is the colour different, why are there so many knots and those visible defects what are they doing there?
+Or in other words, why is the colour different, why are there so many knots and those visible defects what are they doing there?

 9. Can a lacquered floor have dandruff or am I not seeing right?

 Where?
-Around doors, heavy furniture or frequently used pathways.
+Blemishes can occur near doorways, heavy furniture, or frequently used pathways.

 10. Wave in action?
 You are dealing with an uneven floor.